All posts

 Quick take

 Since September 2018, financial institutions in over 100 countries have been automatically sending account data to China's State Tax Administration.
-Account holder names, balances, investment income, and tax identification numbers flow through the Common Reporting Standard — a global framework that China joined in 2017.
+Names, balances, investment income, tax IDs.
+All of it flowing through the Common Reporting Standard, which China joined in 2017.

-For years, this data sat largely unactioned.
-That changed in 2025.
-Chinese tax authorities began contacting individuals about unreported overseas income, using CRS data cross-referenced against domestic tax filings.
-2025 has been described as "the first year of CRS-driven taxation in practice."
+For years, this data sat mostly unactioned.
+Then 2025 happened.
+Chinese tax authorities started contacting individuals about unreported overseas income, cross-referencing CRS data against domestic filings.
+People I know in the cross-border founder community started getting calls.
+2025 was the first year of CRS-driven enforcement in practice.

-The Common Reporting Standard, developed by the OECD, creates a framework for automatic exchange of financial account information between participating tax jurisdictions.
+The Common Reporting Standard is an OECD framework for automatic exchange of financial account information between participating tax jurisdictions.
+Here's what actually happens:

-1. A Chinese tax resident opens a financial account outside China — a bank account, brokerage account, investment fund, or insurance product with a cash value
+1. A Chinese tax resident opens a financial account outside China — bank account, brokerage, investment fund, or insurance product with cash value

-2. The foreign financial institution identifies the account holder as a Chinese tax resident through self-certification forms and due diligence procedures
+2. The foreign institution identifies them as a Chinese tax resident through self-certification and due diligence

-3. At the end of each calendar year, the institution compiles account data
+3. At year-end, the institution compiles account data

-4. The institution reports the data to its local tax authority
+4. It reports to the local tax authority

-5. That tax authority transmits the data to China's State Tax Administration under their bilateral CRS agreement
+5. That authority transmits everything to China's STA under their bilateral CRS agreement

-6. The STA receives the data and cross-references it against the individual's Chinese tax filings
+6. The STA cross-references it against the individual's Chinese tax filings

 Data FieldDetails